jbisa/kafka-stream-and-table-join/README.md

 Data from a stream can be easily turned into a table and vice versa.
 This is known as the stream-table duality.

+This project is from a `Confluent` tutorial on ksqlDB: https://kafka-tutorials.confluent.io/join-a-stream-to-a-table/ksql.html

 # Dependencies

 - Docker